 Perspectives: A Journey into Short Stories for Middle School Students – Combining IEW Writing with Literature – Session One – Grades 6 – 9 – Fall 2021 – 10 Weeks

 In literature, characters become our friends.
 We can sympathize or celebrate with them.
 We feel their joys, sorrows and pain.
-In this class, Perspectives, your child will embrace the world of Short Stories.
+In Perspectives, your child will embrace the world of short stories.
 We will delve deep into these pieces of literature analyzing, discussing and writing about the details pertaining to these stories.
-There will be one technological project; otherwise, the writing will range from 3 – 5 paragraphs including Narrative Summaries, Critique Writing and Essays.
+There will be one technological project; otherwise, the writing will range from 3 – 5 paragraphs, including Narrative Summaries, Critique Writing and Essays.